Announcing Dieline Awards 2019 Winners: The Finest in Packaging Design

 by Natalie Mouradian on 05/08/2019 | 5 Minute Read

 Now in its 9th year, Dieline Awards has handed out a grand total of 397 coveted trophies.
 And while that might sound like a lot, this competition is truly the most competitive in the packaging design industry.
-This year alone, we received nearly 1500 entries from over 20 countries around the world, and only 94 entries will receive an award.
+This year alone, we received more than 1,400 entries from over 20 countries around the world, and only 94 of them received an award.

 Submissions go through multiple rounds of judging based on criteria like creativity, marketability and execution.
 You might recognize a few of the Jury members—people from agencies like JKR and brands like Chobani, and all the design gurus you love like Debbie Millman, Pum Lefebure, and Ken Lo.